Documentation

 axel replay evt_01HZQ8R7XK --forward-to http://localhost:3000/webhook

-• Replays pull the original payload + headers from R2 (30-day retention).
+• Replays pull the original payload + headers from R2 (up to 30-day retention).

 Failed deliveries & the Inbox